hesamkhanjani/crypto_grapher/README.md

 2- node crypto.js
 ```

-> file should be in path crypto.js or you give pathFile to app
+> file should be in path crypto.js or you give pathFile to app.